 How do scientists address failures when producing experimental data?
-While the social dynamics of failures at the epistemological level - such as questioning or defending theories upon failures - are well examined, failures "at the bench" in day-to-day laboratory work have been less understood.
-Moreover, failures from the bench often precede the aforementioned epistemological interplays involving evaluation and readjustment of theories and hypotheses.
-We explore these "low-level data generation" processes based on ethnographic observations from material science labs to understand the work of scientists addressing data production.
+While the social dynamics of failures at the epistemological level - such as questioning or defending wellestablished experiments and theories upon failures - are well examined, how scientists engage with difficulties in producing experimental data at day-to-day bench work has been less understood.
+Moreover, such failures from mundane bench work can precede the muchstudied epistemological interplays involving evaluation and readjustment of theories and hypotheses.
+We explore these "low-level data generation" processes based on ethnographic observations from material science labs to understand the work of scientists addressing failures in data production.
 Analyzing these failures provides a strategic site for the sociology of science as it not only addresses potential bottlenecks in production of science but also reveals problem-solving processes, skills, and the interplay between epistemological and material dimensions and the degree to which the knowledge is situated.
-We find that scientists' situated knowledge of empirical data production work is essential in identifying and searching for causes and solutions to failures.
+We find that scientists' situational knowledge of empirical data production work is essential in identifying and searching for causes and solutions to failures.
 Secondly, due to the situated nature of data production, we find that necessary information for addressing these failures is primarily communicated and shared among lab members who are engaged in similar tasks.
-Our last main finding reveals an interesting aspect of scientists' search behavior.
-We find that scientists tend to internalize failures initially, blaming themselves, before attributing these failures to external factors.
-Based on our in-depth observations and conceptualizations, we present a model named the "Cycle of Doubt," which generalizes the failure-coping process.
+Thirdly, despite the aforementioned benefit of knowledge spillover, we find that much of the failure-coping process is carried out in isolation, both physically and cognitively.
+Lastly, our findings reveal an interesting aspect of how scientists attribute causes to failures.
+Scientists tend to internalize failures initially, blaming themselves before attributing these failures to external factors.
+Based on our in-depth observations and conceptualizations, we introduce the "Cycle of Doubt," a model that generalizes the failure-coping process.
 We provide a detailed discussion of the theoretical and practical implications of our findings.